Children And The Law

 Wills and Estates

-The Canadian population is aging with an intergenerational transfer of wealth expected as baby boomers die.
-Consequently, both estate planning and estate administration are within a growing area of legal practice.
+The Canadian population is aging with an unprecedented intergenerational transfer of wealth now underway.
+Incapacity and estate planning and estate administration are within a growing area of legal practice.
+Overview of topics to be covered:

 – dying without a Will and devolution of property passing through the estate